 A big mistake many patients make when they are on holiday is overeating, as that’s a popular pastime when taking a break.
 Remember that overeating can lead to breathlessness and bring on an exacerbation that could have been avoided.

 Make sure you pack appropriate clothing that will keep you either warm or cool, depending on your destination — COPD and weather problems are a bad combination.

-Preparation is everything for COPD patients, not only in everyday life, but especially when traveling.
-My advice is leave no stone unturned — the more you are prepared, the better time you’ll have on your journey.
+Preparation is everything for COPD patients, not only in everyday life but especially when traveling.
+My advice is to leave no stone unturned — the more you are prepared, the better time you’ll have on your journey.

 If you’re traveling by air, don’t forget to bring all the relevant documentation that you will need.
 Making a checklist using some of the tips I’ve shared is the first task to do before planning any travel.